 This plan also has some more advanced reporting tools via BigQuery, and data regions are going to be coming soon, but are not yet part of the package.

-However, basic services from providers like GoTo Connect still have way more features than Google's priciest plan, like customizable hold music and a call queue, so it's worth checking out what else is on the market (use our free VoIP comparison tool to save yourself a bit of time).
+However, basic services from providers like GoTo Connect still have way more features than Google’s priciest plan, like customizable hold music and a call queue, so it’s worth checking out what else is on the market (use our free VoIP comparison tool to save yourself a bit of

-Google Voice hidden costs
+Google Voice Hidden Costs

-Inside the US: If you're operating a phone line in the US, you'll be charged international rates when making international calls with Google Voice.
+If you’re operating a phone line in the US, you’ll be charged international rates when making international calls with Google Voice.
 International rates will vary country-to-country, and in countries like the UK and Australia, it can vary from telephone carrier to telephone carrier.

-Outside the US: Google Voice calls to the US from any other country are completely free on all of Google's Voice plans.
+Google Voice calls to the US from any other country are completely free on all of Google’s Voice plans.
 You can also make free calls from the US to Canada as well.

 How much does it cost to call other countries using Google Voice?